-At the year end, the Company did not have any past due or impaired receivables and available-for-sale financial asset.
+At the period end, the Company did not have any past due or impaired receivables and other financial assets.

 The Company's maximum exposure to credit risk is equal to the amount of assets shown in the statement of financial position.